History of Suresnes: Second Empire

 Given the growing number of workers and the insalubrious dwellings they often inhabited, coupled with illness and job instability, a mutual aid society was created on October 20, 1863.
 Evening classes for workers (imitating the Association Philotechnique) were also set up, along with a municipal library in a room at the town hall.
 On February 13, 1865, Suresnes' first market was opened on Rue du Bac.
-Operating on Wednesdays and Saturdays, it was an important innovation in the development of the commune.
+Operating on Wednesdays and Saturdays, it was an important innovation in the commune's development.
 In 1864, an agreement was reached to create a pumping station at the bottom of Rue Pagès.
 In 1865, the Fluteau et Danzac gas company went into liquidation, its supply being taken over for 25 years by Shopper.
 The same year, a private telegraph office was set up in an annex to the town hall.
 In 1868, the cemetery was enlarged.

 Plaque on the Edgar-Fournier alley, in homage to the first historian of Suresnes.

-In the 1860s, the number of pupils continued to grow, leading to new temporary school facilities.
-For the boys' classes, the municipal library was requisitioned and a temporary room was built in place of the courtyard.
+In the 1860s, the number of pupils continued to grow, prompting the construction of new temporary school facilities.
+For the boys' classes, the municipal library was requisitioned, and a temporary room was built in its place.
 For the time being, the construction of new schools is not on the agenda.
 The girls' school, like the asylum, was run by nuns.
-On February 21, 1869, following the example of neighboring communes, because of the growing working-class population and the fact that more than half of the 267 pupils were already benefiting from it, free education was extended to all.
+On February 21, 1869, following the example of neighboring communes, free education was extended to all, due to the growing working-class population and the fact that more than half of the 267 pupils were already benefiting from it.

 In 1860, Paris annexed the villages of the former suburbs.
-A large number of industrialists moved their businesses to outlying villages, increasing their expenditure on education and social policy for the needy, leading Suresnes to raise the question of creating a cantonal hospice.
+A large number of industrialists moved their businesses to outlying villages, increasing their expenditure on education and social policy for people in need, leading Suresnes to raise the question of creating a cantonal hospice.
 A street development plan was also drawn up, including Rue des Sceaux d'Eau, Rue des Clos, and what is now Place Edgar-Fournier, a teacher at the Jules-Ferry school and Suresnes' first historian.

 Having learned that the German army had been reinforced with trained reserves ready to join the regular army in the event of conflict, Napoleon III created the Garde Mobile with the law of February 1, 1869, comprising young men who were generally bachelors.
 In Suresnes, this involved 35 men.